Fernando Astengo

-Fernando Enrique Astengo Sánchez (born 8 January 1960) is a Chilean former footballer who played as a centre--back and manager.
+Fernando Enrique Astengo Sánchez (born 8 January 1960) is a Chilean football manager and former centre-back.

-Playing career
+Playing career and El Maracanazo

-During his years as footballer he played as centre back, position which was well considered after being featured in 1988's America Ideal Team.
-Despite his success, in 1989, Astengo was involved in Chile national team scandal at Maracanã, which alongside keeper Roberto Rojas and his coach :Orlando Aravena received a five-year ban by the FIFA.
+Astengo gained prominence as a reliable defender at Unión Española, Colo-Colo and Grêmio.
+However, the 1989 El Maracanazo between Chile and Brazil left a lasting mark on his career.

-At international level, Astengo represented the Chile B-team at the Indonesian Independence Cup and the Los Angeles Nations Cup.
-In official matches, Astengo made 19 appearances with 3 goals for the Chile national team between 1986 and 1989.
+As goalkeeper Roberto Rojas faked an injury midway through the second half, Astengo led the Chileans to walk out in protest, hoping that this action would annul the match and either forcing a replay on neutral ground or disqualifying Brazil entirely.
+Once Brazilian television crews revealed the truth, FIFA barred Chile from 1994 FIFA World Cup qualification and banned Rojas for life (the latter sanction was lifted in 2001 on appeal), while Astengo, who would never play internationally again, and head coach Orlando Aravena received five-year suspensions.

 Coaching career

-Upon retiring as a footballer he became a manager, graduating in 2005 at the INAF (National Football Institute) alongside former players such as Eduardo Nazar, José Cantillana, Eduardo Soto, among others.
+Upon retiring, Astengo ventured into coaching, graduating in 2005 at the INAF (National Football Institute) alongside former players such as Eduardo Nazar, José Cantillana, Eduardo Soto, among others.
 He began his career with Colo-Colo lower divisions as sport director, later having a brief spell as first-team caretaker coach in 2008, replacing Claudio Borghi.
 However, he left the Pedreros–based team and then had short periods at Unión San Felipe youth ranks in 2009, as sport director, and Deportes Temuco in 2013, as head coach.
 In 2014, he also served as assistant coach of Nelson Acosta in Deportes Iquique.

 Other works

-He has permanently worked as a football commentator for TV media such as Canal del Fútbol (CDF) and DirecTV Sports.
+Astengo has permanently worked as a football commentator for TV media such as Canal del Fútbol (CDF) and DirecTV Sports.
 In addition, he has worked for the digital media Radio TouchTV.